Go to Homepage

 The local boatmen are your best shot at exploring swallow’s nest caves.
 These can only be accessed by sea.
 There are two species of swiftlets here: the grey-rumped swiftlet and the black-nest swiftlet, both of which labour at creating their “edible” nests, providing a livelihood for some residents.
 As the swiftlets like to say: “Hey, what happened to my house?”
 My boatman, Benkris, steered the speedboat into a private alcove named Gua Laya on our way from Juara Village to Salang Village, and pointed up to a shadowy overhang, where hundreds of swallows flitted about.
 Against the backdrop of blue skies, soaring above the water, the cliff is a jaw-dropping vision, a pleasure heightened by the fact that not many get to see it in this manner.
 Most tourist boats pass by sights that the locals take for granted, but a friendly tone and genuine show of interest will go far.
 The boatmen here do like to share their world.

 Turtle eggs are another huge source of interest.
-You can go to the Juara Turtle Project Centre (www.juaraturtleproject.com) in Juara Village, which is open all year round and sees more visitors from mid-march to the end of October during the turtle hatching season.
+You can go to the Juara Turtle Project Centre (www.juaraturtleproject.com) in Juara Village on the east coast, which is open all year round and sees more visitors from mid-march to the end of October during the turtle hatching season.
 Turtle lovers can also volunteer in the project, which offers clean and comfortable accommodation on site with full breakfasts and lunch from RM80 per night.
 However, nothing beats a little detective work yourself – or at least by your guide.
 While we were on the white beaches of Tulai Island, Benkris broke a stick and prodded patches of sand, as if to test the depth, before crouching down and digging with his hands.
 It was a long process.

 But, just as I was beginning to question his knowledge of local lore, he hit the jackpot, retrieving in the palm of hand, a sandy egg the size of a golf ball.